unosquare/swan/README.md

 #### Example 1: Serialize

-Serializes the specified object into a JSON string.
+Serializes the specified object into a JSON `string`.

 ```csharp
 // The object to be serialize